Health

 • Drink plenty of water- Be hydrated as it improves overall blood volume and circulation.

-• Routine Check-ups- Go for routine checkups in case of anemia, vitamin deficiencies, or chronic conditions early.
+• Routine Check-ups- Go for routine checkups in case of anaemia, vitamin deficiencies, or chronic conditions early.

 Dietary Plan

-These food-related changes help boost hemoglobin production naturally:
+These food-related changes help boost haemoglobin production naturally:

 • Eat iron-rich foods, such as Leafy green vegetables, lentils, chickpeas, red meat, Tofu, fortified cereals, nuts, and seeds, especially during pregnancy.